tricolor beagle running on beach during daytime

 This package is HIGHLY RECOMMENDED FOR ANY BEHAVIOR MODIFICATION PROGRAM.

-Puppy Package
+Puppy Package (under 6 months only)

 $ 250

-One, 90-120 minutes presentation on puppies unique challenges and needs, and troubleshooting strategies.
+• One 120 minutes presentation on puppies unique challenges and needs, and troubleshooting strategies.
 Basic education and safe socialization.

 Package includes a copy of Shay Kelly's ( MCs, Animal Behavior, BCs Hons, Canine Behavior) book "Puppy Nurture"